alibagher/alibagher/README.md

-# Hi there 👋
+# Hi 👋

-👯 I’m looking to collaborate on Crypto tools!
+I'm Ali, a Computer Science graduate from the University of Waterloo, working at Ford Motor Company.

-Email me @ a6bagher@waterloo.ca
+👯 Email me @ a6bagher@waterloo.ca for collaborations on Crypto tools or startup ideas!

 ![Github Streak Stats][streak-stats]